okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 1. Enter the **Sign-out redirect URIs** for local development.
 For this sample, use `http://localhost:9000`.
 1. Enter the **Base URIs** for the trusted origin.
 For this sample, use `http://localhost:9000`.
 See [Trusted Origins](#about-trusted-origins).
 1. In the **Assignments** section, define the type of **Controlled access** for your app.
 Select **Allow everyone in your organization to access**.
 See [Assign app integrations](https://help.okta.com/okta_help.htm?type=oie&id=ext-lcm-user-app-assign).
-1. Ensure to clear the checkbox **Enable immediate access with Federation Broker Mode**.
+1. Clear the **Enable immediate access with Federation Broker Mode** checkbox .
 1. Click **Save** to create the app integration.
 The configuration pane for the integration opens after it's saved.
 Keep this pane open as you need to copy the **Client ID** and your org domain name when configuring your app.

 ### About Trusted Origins